Techtonica/curriculum/projects/eventonica/eventonica-project.md

 First create a database in Postgres (in your graphical client app or terminal) called "eventonica", and then create a Users and an Events table.

-Switching back to Javascript in VSCode, using Inquirer, implement code in `app.createNewUser` to ask for a new fictitious users name and age, or some other attribute.
+Switching back to JavaScript in VSCode, using Inquirer, implement code in `app.createNewUser` to ask for a new fictitious users name and age, or some other attribute.
 Then, display this information and save it to your Postgres database.

 Finally, using your database client, run a `SELECT` query against your Users table to verify that your users are successfully created.